our digital manufacturing ecosystem

 And here it is in the dark.

-This was a work in progress for me and there are a few things I’d do differently the second time around:
+This was a learning process for me, and there are a few things I’d do differently the second time around: